 Prometheus X was formerly known as the Virtual Center for Advanced Potential, a Schmidt Futures spin-out with foundational backing from Eric & Wendy Schmidt.

-Eddie Mandhry is the Founder and Managing Director of Prometheus X, a Schmidt Futures spin-out dedicated to advancing AI-driven solutions by supporting global venture founders.
-Under his leadership, Prometheus X fosters innovation networks where exceptional talent converges to tackle critical issues at the frontiers of science, technology, and society.
+Eddie Mandhry is the Founder of Prometheus X, a Schmidt Futures spin-out advancing AI-driven solutions by supporting global venture founders.
+Under his leadership, Prometheus X builds innovation networks where exceptional talent converges to tackle critical challenges at the frontiers of science, technology, and society.

-Eddie also serves as the inaugural Managing Director of the Columbia Engineering–Dream Sports AI Innovation Center, a $10 million initiative advancing research and industry collaboration at the intersection of artificial intelligence and sports innovation.
-The Center develops cutting-edge projects in biomechanics, performance analytics, fan engagement, and intelligent systems, forging partnerships across academia, industry, and global sports organizations.
+He also serves as the inaugural Managing Director of the Columbia Engineering–Dream Sports AI Innovation Center, a $10 million initiative advancing research and industry collaboration at the intersection of artificial intelligence and sports innovation.
+The Center drives cutting-edge work in biomechanics, performance analytics, fan engagement, and intelligent systems, forging partnerships with global sports organizations and industry leaders.

-Before founding Prometheus X, Eddie was a Senior Fellow and Director at Schmidt Futures, the philanthropic initiative of former Google CEO Eric Schmidt and Wendy Schmidt, where he launched and led the Virtual Center for Advanced Potential (VCAP).
-In this role, he built a global network of researchers and entrepreneurs working on frontier science and the science of talent, establishing partnerships with leading universities and research institutions worldwide.
+Before founding Prometheus X, Eddie was a Senior Fellow and Director at Schmidt Futures, the philanthropic initiative of Eric and Wendy Schmidt, where he launched and led the Virtual Center for Advanced Potential (VCAP).
+In that role, he built a global network of researchers and entrepreneurs pioneering breakthroughs in frontier science and the science of talent, establishing partnerships with leading universities and research institutions worldwide.

-Eddie previously held leadership roles in global strategy at Yale University, where he served as Director for Africa and the Middle East in the Office of International Affairs and spearheaded President Peter Salovey’s Africa Initiative, significantly expanding the university’s global engagement.
-Earlier, he supported economic development initiatives at NYU Africa House and the NYU Abu Dhabi Center for Technology and Economic Development, where his work bridged academia, technology, and policy to advance inclusive innovation.
+He previously held senior roles in global strategy at Yale University, where he served as Director for Africa and the Middle East in the Office of International Affairs and led President Peter Salovey’s Africa Initiative, expanding the university’s engagement and partnerships across the continent.
+At New York University, he advanced economic development initiatives at Africa House and the Abu Dhabi Center for Technology and Economic Development, bridging academia, technology, and policy to drive inclusive innovation.

-Earlier in his career, Eddie served as Managing Director at Global Kids, where he launched and scaled youth development programs that empowered thousands of students through experiential learning, international education, and human rights leadership.
+Eddie began his career at Global Kids, where he launched and scaled youth development programs that empowered thousands of students through experiential learning, international education, and civic leadership.

 Tyrique King is a Special Advisor and Venture Fellow at Prometheus X and the Founder and CEO of Velocity Labs, where he is building an AI tutor to deliver personalised workforce training in AI at scale.